Multi-objective optimization via equivariant deep hypervolume approximation: Introduction

-only by iteratively proposing input points $\xbf_n$ and evaluating $f$ on $\xbf_n$ and observing the output values $f(\xbf_n)$.
-Since the usual input space $\Xcal=\R^D$ is uncountably infinite we can never be certain if the finite number of points $\xbf_1,\dots,\xbf_N$ contain a global maximizer $\xbf^*$ of $f$.
+The challenges involved in this setting are different from the ones in the \emph{single-objective} case.
+If we are only confronted with a single objective function $f$ the task is to find a point $\xbf^*$ that maximizes $f$: $\xbf^* \in \argmax_{\xbf \in \Xcal} f(\xbf)$, only by iteratively proposing input points $\xbf_n$ and evaluating $f$ on $\xbf_n$ and observing the output values $f(\xbf_n)$.
+Since the usual input space $\Xcal=\R^D$ is uncountably infinite, we can never be certain if the finite number of points $\xbf_1,\dots,\xbf_N$ contain a global maximizer $\xbf^*$ of $f$.
 This is an instance of the \emph{exploration-vs-exploitation} trade-off inherent to Bayesian optimization (BO) \citep{Snoek2012PracticalAlgorithms}, active learning, \citep{Burr2009ActiveReport} and reinforcement learning\citep{Kaelbling1996ReinforcementSurvey}.

-In the \emph{multi-objective} (MO) setting, where we have $M \ge 2$ objective functions, $f_1,\dots,f_M$, it is desirable, but usually not possible to find a single point $\xbf^*$ that maximizes all objectives at the same time:

-A maximizer $\xbf^*_1$ of $f_1$ might lead to a non-optimal value of $f_2$, etc. So the best we can do in this setting is to find the set of \emph{Pareto points} of $F=(f_1,\dots,f_M)$, i.e.\ those points $\xbf \in \Xcal$ that cannot be improved in any of the objectives $f_m$, $m=1,\dots,M$, while not lowering the other values:
+In the \emph{multi-objective} (MO) setting, where we have $M \ge 2$ objective functions, $f_1,\dots,f_M$, it is desirable, but usually not possible to find a single point $\xbf^*$ that maximizes all objectives at the same time: A maximizer $\xbf^*_1$ of $f_1$ might lead to a non-optimal value of $f_2$, etc. So the best we can do in this setting is to find the set of \emph{Pareto points} of $F=(f_1,\dots,f_M)$, i.e.\ those points $\xbf \in \Xcal$ that cannot be improved in any of the objectives $f_m$, $m=1,\dots,M$, while not lowering the other values:

 where $\ybf \preceq \ybf'$ means that $y_m \le y_m'$ for all $m=1,\dots,M$ and $\ybf \prec \ybf'$ that $\ybf \preceq \ybf'$, but $\ybf \neq \ybf'$.
 In conclusion, in the \emph{multi-objective} setting we are rather concerned with the \emph{exploration of the Pareto front}: